-SB 6 amends the Special District Local Laws Code to remove the ability of a municipality to annex the Travis County Municipal Utility District Nos.: 3,4,5,6,7,8, or 9 by a certain date.
-The bills requires a governing body of the municipality that plans to annex an area of the aforementioned districts to adopt a resolution of intention regarding the annexation.
+SB 6 amends the Special District Local Laws Code to remove the ability of a municipality to annex certain Travis County Municipal Utility Districts unless the municipality completes the following procedures: The bills require a governing body of the municipality that plans to annex an area of the aforementioned districts to adopt a resolution of intention regarding the annexation.
 After adoption of the resolution the municipality shall hold an election to determine whether the annexation can occur or not.
 The municipality holding the election shall pay for the cost to hold the election.
 This bill applies to the annexation of an area that is not completed on the bill's effective date.

 Historically, when cities have curtailed the ability for cities to annex they saw a deterioration of their populations and economies.
 Please see the chart provided by the TML regarding the historical implications of annexation on cities.

-OK for Distribution - Rep Garnet Coleman
+OK for Distribution - Rep Garnet Coleman www.TexasLSG.org